Raghvender1205/VectorDB/README.md

 - VectorDB Structure: The database is represented by a struct that maps an integer ID to a vector.
 - Add : Allows insertion of vectors into the database
 - Find Nearest: Computes Euclidean distance between a `query` vector and all vectors in the database returning the close one.
-- SQLite based persistence storage
+- RocksDB and HNSW Indexing

 ## Usage
 1. Run the server using the following command